 In addition to lowering cost, reducing error, and giving staff time back to increase productivity, technology is changing workplace culture.

-When it comes to law firms, clients now expect access to lawyers beyond a phone call, snail mail or email.
+When it comes to law firms, clients now expect access to lawyers beyond a phone call, letter, or email.
 The most popular advancement being SMS, or text messaging.
 Along the same lines, clients expect a near-immediate response, regardless of time of day.
-Chatbots are stepping in to provide 24/7 responses and interaction capabilities, a trend that will be covered in more depth in Part 2 of this series.
+Chatbots are stepping in to provide 24/7 responses and interaction capabilities.

 Electronic signatures are also changing the game for both clients and firms.
 No more money spent on postal service, waiting for a contract or other piece of the case in the mail, and no on-site visits or travel unless absolutely necessary.